Empathy-Labradors/ux-sa-meetup-talk-2018-07-24/more heart, more humans.md

 ^ S: And okay, maybe sometimes it is a little boring.
 Less shiny, less shouty.
 Confident enough to say "the right thing here isn't the shiny thing.
 It's the standard bit of UI.
 That's what's best for our users."
 Lead by design example, inspire others to do the same.
 This can be groundbreaking - the opposite of boring!
+This is one I still struggle with selling.

 ---